SERG-Delft/hyperion/pipeline/plugins/loadbalancer/README.md

 A basic load balancer plugin that acts as both a plugin and plugin manager.
 This allows for easily starting parallel plugins in the pipeline to handle a larger throughput.
-A standard use case would if the processing time of a plugin in the pipeline is acting as a bottleneck.
+A standard use case would be if the processing time of a plugin in the pipeline is acting as a bottleneck.

-Any Hyperion supported plugin could theoretically be used as a worker, as the interface for this plugin is identical to the plugin manager.
+Any Hyperion supported plugin could theoretically be used as a worker, as the interface for the load balancer plugin is identical to the plugin manager.

 The load balancer can be ran by providing the path to a `.yml` config file.